architect/arc.codes/src/views/docs/en/reference/runtime/python.md

 ### `arc`

-`arc.reflect` returns a dict of the the current AWS resources.
+`arc.reflect` returns a dict of the current AWS resources.

 Example output: